 The Margarethenhöhe, named after the founder Margarethe Krupp, was already considered a prime example of a modern settlement when it was built between 1909 and 1938.
 The garden city is a monument of great European importance.

 This is of course on account of the founder Margarethe Krupp.
-Likewise, Georg Metzendorf, who at that time, as a young architect and urban planner, perfectly implemented the new garden city concept.
-As well as the city of Essen, which actively supported this construction project.
+Likewise, young architect and urban planner Georg Metzendorf, who perfectly implemented the new garden city concept, as well as the city of Essen, which actively supported this construction project.

 A cosy home, beautifully situated with a sunny garden – and all this in the middle of a big city in the heart of the Ruhr area.
 What sounds a bit like a contradiction becomes reality at Margarethenhöhe.